 Petroleum related VOCs including BTEX compounds (benzene, toluene, ethyl benzene and xylenes) and their derivatives were commonly detected in all vapor samples.
-The total concentration of BTEX compounds range from 13 ug/m3 in SSB-1 to 152.1 ug/m3 in SSB-3.
+The total concentration of BTEX compounds range from 17.9 ug/m3 in SSB-2 to 152.1 ug/m3 in SSB-3.

-Figure 6 provides the map of VOCs in sub-slab vapor and soil vapor.
+Figure 6 provides a map of VOCs in sub-slab vapor.